jkaninda/mysql-bkup/docs/how-tos/backup.md

       - DB_USERNAME=username
       - DB_PASSWORD=password

-    # Ensure the pg-bkup container is connected to the same network as your database
+    # Ensure the mysql-bkup container is connected to the same network as your database
     networks:
       - web